 Labelling of fabrics and garments by companies might say ‘natural’ or ‘organic’ or something similar.

 Companies have to legally meet labelling and product packaging regulations in the country they offer that fabric in.

-But, labels can be misleading, and not offer much information on what you are actually getting compared to a certification standard that you can check from a third party.
+But, labels can be misleading, or not offer much information on what you are actually buying compared to a certification standard that you can check from a third party.

-An example of how mislabelling might happen, or how some people might think they are getting a natural product that is actually not, is:
+An example of how confusing labelling might happen, or how some people might think they are getting an organic product that in fact isn’t organic, is:

 - In 2010, the U.S. Federal Trade Commission issued letters informing over 100 companies that they were mislabeling products made of rayon [processed with synthetic chemicals] as being made from bamboo, deceiving environmentally conscious consumers.

 - In 2015, the FTC filed complaints against Bed Bath & Beyond, Nordstrom, J.C.
 Penney, Backcountry.com, and their subsidiaries, for continuing to deceptively sell rayon mislabeled as bamboo.